Kelly Lee Owens: Career

 Owens left her career as an auxiliary nurse in a cancer ward in Manchester to pursue music in 2009.
 After moving to London, she interned at XL Recordings and worked at various record stores including Pure Groove.
 During that time, Owens played bass in the indie band The History of Apple Pie.

 It was during those early days in London that Owens met Daniel Avery, James Greenwood (aka "Ghost Culture"), and Erol Alkan.
-Avery and Greenwood, with whom she manned the counter at the now closed Pure Groove, brought her into the studio and introduced her to production software and Greenwood offered to be her sound engineer.
+Avery and Greenwood, with whom she manned the counter at the now-closed Pure Groove, brought her into the studio and introduced her to production software, and Greenwood offered to be her sound engineer.
 Avery would later invite her to collaborate on his 2013 album Drone Logic.
 Owens released the Oleic EP a year later, in 2016.

-Her eponymous album Kelly Lee Owens was released in March 2017 by the Norwegian label Smalltown Supersound.
+Her eponymous album, Kelly Lee Owens, was released in March 2017 by the Norwegian label Smalltown Supersound.
 Later in 2017, she released a bonus cut from her album titled "Spaces".
-The second track on Kelly Lee Owens, "Arthur", is a tribute to the late Arthur Russell.
-The British luxury fashion house Alexander McQueen used the track "Arthur" for their Fall 2016 runway show prior to the release of the studio album.
-Avery has a co-write credit on "Keep Walking" and Jenny Hval appears on "Anxi".
+The second track on Kelly Lee Owens, "Arthur", is a tribute to the late Arthur Russell; was used by the British luxury fashion house Alexander McQueen for their Fall 2016 runway show prior to the release of the studio album.
+Avery has a co-writer credit on "Keep Walking", and Jenny Hval appears on "Anxi".

-Owens has collaborated with St. Vincent, whose single "New York", from the album Masseduction, she remixed.
+Owens has collaborated with St. Vincent, having remixed her single "New York", from the album Masseduction.
 She also collaborated with Björk on her EP dedicated to remixes of "Arisen My Senses" from her album Utopia, and Welsh-born John Cale on the track "Corner of my Sky", from her album Inner Song.

-Owens' music has been described as dream pop, techno pop, and has been compared to the work of Arthur Russell.
+Owens' music has been described as dream pop and techno pop, and has been compared to the work of Arthur Russell.
 She has expressed interest in the connection between healing and music.
-In 2017, she told Pitchfork that she was considering an exhibition on the “relationship between sound, healing, and resonant frequencies".
+In 2017, she told Pitchfork that she was considering an exhibition on the “relationship between sound, healing, and resonant frequencies."
 She has stated that she enjoys sampling music on her iPhone.
-On 24 March 2020 Owens announced that her second album Inner Song would be released on 28 August.
+On 24 March 2020 Owens announced that her second album, Inner Song, would be released on 28 August.

-On 28 October 2021, Owens released "Unity", the theme song for the 2023 FIFA Women's World Cup in Australia and New Zealand same day as the unveiling of the event's official emblem and slogan: "Beyond Greatness".
+On 28 October 2021, Owens released "Unity", the theme song for the 2023 FIFA Women's World Cup in Australia and New Zealand, the same day as the unveiling of the event's official emblem and slogan: "Beyond Greatness".

-Owens announced her third studio album LP.8 in late March 2022, for release in digital format on 29 April and in physical format on 10 June She co-produced the album with noise artist Lasse Marhaug.
+Owens announced in late March 2022 that her third studio album, LP.8, would be released digitally on 29 April and in physical formats on 10 June.
+She co-produced the album with noise artist Lasse Marhaug.

-In spring 2023, Owens will be supporting Depeche Mode on their upcoming North American Memento Mori tour.
+In 2023, Owens supported Depeche Mode on their North American Memento Mori tour.

+In 2024, Owens signed to Dirty Hit's electronic music imprint, dh2.
+On 11 July 2024, she released her first single under the label, "Love You Got", along with the announcement of her album Dreamstate.

 Personal life

-Owens currently resides in London.
-She can read and write Welsh although she describes herself as "not fluent".
+Owens currently lives in London.
+She can read and write Welsh, although she describes herself as "not fluent".